Sarose550/Final-Project/README.md

 To run from terminal, enter "python main.py face.mdl" or "python main.py robot.mdl".

 When running on Mac or Linux, in display.py, on line 86, change "imdisplay" to "display."
+Note: on Mac, you may need to run this under XQuartz.

 <b> Features to be added: </b>